BoraOfficial/PrivateNotes/README.md

 # PrivateNotes

-A Python Flask web app for sending and receiving private notes with military-grade end-to-end encryption.
+A fully responsive Python Flask web app for sending and receiving private notes with military-grade end-to-end encryption.

 ---
 # Explanation